-The molded "Chailey Heritage" supportive seat, which also utilizes vacuum dilatancy to obtain an impression, creates a positive model, and vacuum forms the seat materials over that model.
-With the exception of those general similarities, the procedures, materials, and design of the Chailey Heritage seat is very different from the Sitting Support Othosis developed at Gillette Children's Hospital.
+model.
+With the exception of those general similarities, the procedures, materials, and design of the Chailey Heritage seat is very different from the Sitting Support Orthosis developed at Gillette Children's Hospital.

 Fabrication of the U.S.S.O. does not require a pattern and is therefore free of the potential problems inherent in obtaining and modifying a model.